walterhiggins/WMPJS/README.md

 ![](images/chapter-09/cookie-drop-rule.png)

 We have to be careful when writing test conditions in Javascript.
 It's very easy to write a test condition which seems clear to us but results in unexpected behavior when executed.
-We need to use `( )` round brackets inside of the if condition to tell the computer exactly how the rule should be interpreted.
+We need to use `( )` round brackets inside the *if* condition to tell the computer exactly how the rule should be interpreted.
 So we would need to write the following Javascript code:

 <caption>Listing 9.6: If X and ( Y or Z )</caption>

     var items = require('items');

-    events.blockBreak(function(event){
+    function dropCookiesIfSneakingOrFlying( event ){
       var breaker = event.player;
       var broken = event.block;
       var isSand = items.sand(broken.material);
       if ( isSand && ( breaker.sneaking || breaker.flying ) ) {
         broken.world.dropItem( broken.location, items.cookie(2) );
       }
-    });
+    }
+    events.blockBreak( dropCookiesIfSneakingOrFlying );

 Notice the additional `( )` round brackets around the test `breaker.sneaking || breaker.flying`.
 These are needed so that we can phrase the rule in a way which the computer will read it the same way we do.